How to Save Tax in India: 15 Best Ways for FY 2025-26

 Maximum Deduction: ₹1,50,000 on loan interest

 Interest on loan taken for purchasing an electric vehicle is deductible up to ₹1.5 lakh.
-Available until March 31, 2026.
+Loan must be sanctioned from April 1, 2019 to March 31, 2026.
+Available to both salaried and self-employed individuals.

 15. Choose the Right Tax Regime